gyes51y767p/api-design-java-JUnit/Documentation/docs.md

     - `inputString`: Type `String` - The input string to match against.
 - Returns: Type `List<Integer>` - A list of indices where any pattern matches within the input string without quoting (for the situation where the input is an regular expression) .

+#### `isRegexPatternValid(String inputRegex)`

+- Parameters:
+    - `inputRegex`: Type `String` - The input regex pattern to test valid or not.
+- Returns: Type `boolean` - Validating regex patterns before using them in your code to avoid runtime errors caused by invalid patterns.

+#### `removeExtraSpaces(String inputString)`

+- Parameters:
+    - `inputString`: Type `String` - The input string for removing space.
+- Returns: Type `String` - Removing extra spaces and tabs from the input string that user can use it for create the right regex pattern.

+#### `removeSpecialCharacters(String inputString)`

+- Parameters:
+    - `inputString`: Type `String` - The input string for removing specail caharacters.
+- Returns: Type `String` - removing special characters from the input string after resulting False by using `isRegexPatternValid(String: pattern)` that the String can be used to crerate your own right regx pattern

 ### Internal Methods

 These methods are used internally for regex pattern generation.

 #### `generateRegexExpressionString()`

-- Description: Generates the raw regular expression string based on the set patterns.
+- Description: Generates the raw regular pattern string based on the set patterns.

 #### `generateRegexPatternRaw()`